 If the hedgehog is female, I would check to see if they aren’t pregnant, normally a bump across body could be an indication of this (not always the case though), as I wouldn’t want to end up with a handful of hedgehogs instead of just one unless of course if I was a breeder.

-Should you buy a baby or an adult African Pygmy Hedgehog?
+Should you buy a baby or an adult hedgehog?

 Generally, it’s best to buy them as babies when they are between six or seven weeks old to about three months old, as they can tend to adapt to their new owner’s surroundings better.